zulip/zulip/docs/bots-guide.md

 [Zulip development community server](https://chat.zulip.org), open an issue, or submit a pull request to share your ideas!

-# The contrib_bot system
+# The bots system

-Zulip's bot system resides in the `contrib_bots` directory.
+Zulip's bot system resides in the `api` directory.

- **Note: There exists an additional directory called `bots`.
-This directory does *not* contain normal bots, but rather unpolished integrations.**

-The `contrib_bots` directory structure looks like the following:
+The structure of the bots ecosystem in the `api` directory looks like the following:

 ```
-contrib_bots
-│   bot_lib.py
-│   run.py
-│
+api
 └───bots
     └───bot1
     └───bot2